aria2/aria2/doc/manual-src/en/aria2c.rst

 .. option:: --force-save[=true|false]

   Save download with :option:`--save-session <--save-session>` option even if the download is completed or removed.
+This option also saves control file in that situations.
 This may be useful to save BitTorrent seeding which is recognized as completed state.
   Default: ``false``

 .. option:: --gid=<GID>